frederic-perez/AmE-dictionary/data/dictionary.md

 __permeate__ _v_
 __permed__
 __permit__ _n_ _Camping permit fee._
-__pernicious__ _adj_ :five: Tending to cause death or serious injury. _Syn_ baneful, pestilent, deadly _The pernicious effects of alcoholism are well documented in the medical literature._ Having a harmful effect or influence. _Syn_ harmful, damaging, destructive
+__pernicious__ _adj_ :six: Tending to cause death or serious injury. _Syn_ baneful, pestilent, deadly _The pernicious effects of alcoholism are well documented in the medical literature._ Having a harmful effect or influence. _Syn_ harmful, damaging, destructive _The belief that we are just our genes is one of the most pernicious myths in modern culture._
 __peroxide__
 __perpetrate__ _v_ Perform an act, usually with a negative connotation. _Syn_ commit, pull _Only a sadistic, depraved person could perpetrate a crime like this._
 __perpetrator__